Zeyad-37/UseCases/README.md

 [![](https://www.jitpack.io/v/zeyad-37/usecases.svg)](https://www.jitpack.io/#zeyad-37/usecases)
 # UseCases

-Is a library that is a generic implementation of the Data layer in Uncle Bob's clean architecture.
+Is a library that is a generic implementation of the Repository pattern applied in the Data layer in Uncle Bob's clean architecture.
 Now in Kotlin

 # Motivation